larueli/decidim-nonroot/README.md

 This tool was made for the students, as I am a student representative, and in collaboration with the UTT Net Group, an non profit organization which aims to [provide IT Service](https://ung.utt.fr/tech/sia) to all UTT students and student organizations.

-Contact me for any issue : ivann.laruelle[at]gmail.com
+Contact me for any issue : ivann[at]laruelle.me

 # Licence

-You are free to download, use, modify, redistribute theses files.
-The only thing is that you must credit me and keep the header of the files.
+MIT